 If you have access to parts of our website or use our services, you remain responsible for keeping your user ID and password confidential.
 Please be aware that the transmission of data via the Internet is not completely secure.
 Whilst we do our best to try to protect the security of your personal data, we cannot ensure or guarantee the security of your data transmitted to our site; any transmission is at your own risk.

 11. How long do we retain personal data?

 We retain personal data to provide our services, stay in contact with you and to comply with applicable laws, regulations and professional obligations that we are subject to.
 Unless a different time frame applies as a result of business need or specific legal, regulatory or contractual requirements, where we retain personal data in accordance with these uses, we retain personal data for 2 years.
 We will dispose of personal data in a secure manner when we no longer need it.

-KPMG, its directors and employees, shall not be liable in any manner whatsoever for any direct, indirect, incidental, consequential, or punitive damage resulting from the use of, access of, or inability to use the information available on the Website or the services provided by us.
-KPMG, its directors and employees shall not be liable in any way for possible errors or omissions in the contents in the Website.
+KPMG, its partners, directors and employees, shall not be liable in any manner whatsoever for any direct, indirect, incidental, consequential, or punitive damage resulting from the use of, access of, or inability to use the information available on the website or the services provided by us.
+KPMG, its partners, directors and employees shall not be liable in any way for possible errors or omissions in the contents in the website.

 All information on this website is protected by copyright and other intellectual property rights.
 No images, text or other content from this website may be distributed or reproduced without the prior written approval from us.

 We may modify this Privacy Statement from time to time in response to emerging legal, technical, contractual, regulatory or business developments.
 When we make changes to this Privacy Statement, we will revise the "updated" date at the top of this page.
 When we make any such changes to our Privacy Statement, we will take appropriate measures to inform you, consistent with the significance of the changes we make.
 We will obtain your consent to any material Privacy Statement changes if and where this is required by applicable laws.